 Flight history of the Zenit rocket

-1985 April 13: After a one-day delay caused by technical problem with the launch hardware, the first Zenit-2 rocket blasted off from Baikonur.
+1985 April 13: After a one-day delay caused by technical problem with the launch hardware, the first Zenit-2 rocket lifted off from Baikonur.
 Due to the problems with the controller of the propellant consumption on the second stage of the rocket, its engine run out of fuel and prematurely shot down at T+400 seconds.
 (67) The payload did not reach the orbit and the launch was not announced at the time.

 The rocket carried EPN 03.0694 payload equivalent, representing general dimensions, shape, weight and the center of gravity of the Tselina-2 spacecraft.
 To measure sound and vibration loads during the launch, the EPNs carried acoustic sensors and vibration accelerometers.
 A separate set of accelerometers also tracked the process of payload fairing jettison.
 The EPN also carried hardware to measure orbit parameters.